attaswift/GlueKit/README.md

 a project will simply decrement a counter inside `openIssueCount`; it won't recalculate the issue count from scratch.
 (Obviously, if the user switches to a new project, that change will trigger a recalculation of that project's issue counts from scratch.)
 Observables aren't actually calculating anything until and unless they have subscribers.

-Once you have this view model, the view controller can simply connect its observables to various labels displayed in the view hierarchy:
+Once you have this view model, the view controller can simply subscribe its observables to various labels displayed in the view hierarchy:

 ```Swift